VODAN-Development/Thinx/FAQ.md

 ### Is my data sent to the internet?

-**No!** The AI runs **100% locally** on your computer (or your organization's server).
+No. The AI runs 100% locally on your computer (or your organization's server).

 **How we ensure privacy:**
-- ✅ AI model runs in Docker container
+- AI model runs in Docker container
-- ✅ No external API calls
+- No external API calls
-- ✅ No data uploaded to cloud services
+- No data uploaded to cloud services
-- ✅ No internet connection required (after model download)
+- No internet connection required (after model download)

-**This is called "local AI" or "on-premise AI".**
+This is called "local AI" or "on-premise AI."

 ### Which AI model should I use?